-- 159 1,414 293 - (1) Gross profit by industry segment represents net sales less cost of sales.
-Gross profit classified as "Other" relates to industrial machinery and components. - We follow the practice of expensing precious metals used as a catalyst in the Chemical Business manufacturing processes as they are used, because the amount and timing of recovery is not predictable.
+(1) Gross profit by industry segment represents net sales less cost of sales.
+Gross profit classified as "Other" relates to industrial machinery and components.

+(2) We follow the practice of expensing precious metals used as a catalyst in the Chemical Business manufacturing processes as they are used, because the amount and timing of recovery is not predictable.
 Periodically, we recover a portion of the amount previously expensed.
 During the first quarter of 2005, a recovery of \$1 million contributed to an increase in gross profit.
-During the first quarter of 2004, we wrote down the carrying value of certain nitrate-based inventories by an additional \$.8 million. - (3) Our chief operating decision makers use operating income (loss) by industry segment for purposes of making decisions which include resource allocations and performance evaluations.
+During the first quarter of 2004, we wrote down the carrying value of certain nitrate-based inventories by an additional \$.8 million.